minirust/minirust/README.md

 However, without LaTeX this is a pain, and it also involves a lot of jargon which hurts accessibility of the spec.
 That's why the MiniRust spec is written as an *interpreter*, so the spec itself is code.
 That begs the question, which language do we write that code in?
-We are using a kind of "pseudo Rust" (or "OCaml with Rust syntax") called *specr lang*: imagine Rust without all the restrictions about sizendess and pointer indirections for recursive types (we could implicitly insert `Arc` where needed).
+We are using a kind of "Rust-like pseudo-code" called *specr lang*: imagine Rust without all the restrictions about sizendess and pointer indirections for recursive types (we could implicitly insert `Arc` where needed).
 We use generic type names like `List`, `Map`, `Set` rather than concrete implementations like `Vec`, `HashMap`, `HashSet`, since the implementation details do not matter.
 We also assume some "obvious" language extensions -- basically, it should always be clear what is meant to anyone with some Rust experience, even if this is not actually legal Rust.